nptcl/npt/docs/md/B1_Using.md

 # 1.3 Choose how to link your npt sources

-There are three major types of amalgamation.
+Three main methods of development exist.

 1. Using amalgamation.
 2. Use the npt source as it is.